-What are the 'jaws of life' that pulled Tiger Woods out of his wrecked vehicle?
+What are the 'jaws of life' LA police initially said pulled Tiger Woods out of his wrecked vehicle?

 The 'jaws' work to tear the car apart to get at a trapped occupant

-Golfing legend Tiger Woods sustained multiple injuries in a car accident on Tuesday.
-According to the Los Angeles County Sheriff's Department, the car saw major damage and paramedics used the "jaws of life" to extricate him from his vehicle.
+Golfing legend Tiger Woods sustained multiple injuries in a major car accident on Tuesday.
+According to a statement by the Los Angeles County Sheriff's Department, which has since been walked back, paramedics used the "jaws of life" to extricate him from his vehicle.

 According to "HowStuffWorks.com," the "jaws of life" is technically a trademarked brand of tools.
 However, the term "jaws of life" more generally refers to hydraulic rescue tools that are used in difficult situations like catastrophic crashes.